gaurav152003/EduNovaa/README.md

 # 🎓 EduNova – Online Learning Platform

-A responsive online learning platform built using **HTML, CSS, Bootstrap, and Font Awesome**, designed to provide a seamless course browsing and enrollment experience.
+A responsive online learning platform built using **HTML, CSS, Bootstrap, and JavaScript**, designed to provide a seamless course browsing and enrollment experience.

 ---